 Teach children how to write engaging non-chronological reports with this KS1 text types resource pack.

-There are sheets to help pupils plan against success criteria, descriptions of what a non-chronological report should include, two detailed model texts and collections of facts about lions that children can use to create their own non-chronological reports.
+There are sheets to help pupils plan against success criteria, descriptions of what a non-chronological report should include, two detailed model texts showing WAGOLL (what a good one looks like), and collections of facts about lions that children can use to create their own non-chronological reports.

 - 2 report model texts: Meerkats and Emperor Penguins